 In recent years Laurie has led PHC to strategically sharpen its focus on areas of need in Pennsylvania where the humanities can have the greatest impact: civic engagement and education.

-Laurie directed Chester Made, a humanities-based initiative to recognize and promote arts and culture in Chester, Pennsylvania, and to harness their power as a force for community revitalization.
-More than 1,500 community members participated in Chester Made, and Animating Democracy/American for the Arts found the initiative to be “an informative and valuable test … of applied humanities.”
+With community partners in Chester, Pennsylvania, Laurie launched Chester Made, a humanities-based initiative to recognize and promote arts and culture and to harness their power as a force for community revitalization.
+More than 2,400 community members have participated in Chester Made, and Animating Democracy/American for the Arts found the initiative to be “an informative and valuable test … of applied humanities.”

 Also under Laurie’s leadership, in 2015 PHC partnered with the Orton Family Foundation for in-kind support with civic engagement grants for communities across Pennsylvania.
 The grants support humanities-focused approaches to community planning and development, using Orton’s nationally successful Community Heart and Soul™ method.
 In addition, PHC has recently expanded its award-winning Teen Reading Lounge program to ensure it reaches a diverse group of teens, including those from low-income backgrounds.
 Teens who take part in this interactive, nontraditional book club report stronger interpersonal, communication, literacy, and critical-thinking skills—and increased confidence.